Why Do Parrots (And People) Eat Clay?

 Brightsmith isn't surprised by these results.
 "Parrots eat toxic foods all over the world, but they only eat clay soils in select areas," he says.
 "All of the evidence keeps lining up that what is driving this is sodium, not toxins."

 Many other animals, including elephants, bats and primates, also eat dirt.
-Field biologist Mrinalini Watsa, a postdoctoral fellow at the University of Missouri-St. Louis, says that in all of these cases, scientists are testing the same basic detox versus nutrients hypotheses.
+Field biologist Mrinalini Watsa, a postdoctoral fellow at the University of Missouri-St. Louis, says that in all of these cases, scientists are testing the same basic detox-versus-nutrients hypotheses.
 "The data set that this paper used is absolutely incredible to be able to answer that," says Watsa.
 "Nothing like that exists for the primates that I study."

 Watsa is exploring why saki monkeys eat soils from termite mounds.
 She works in the same region of Peru as the parrot researchers, but she's already ruled out the sodium explanation for her species because she didn't find high levels of the mineral in the mounds.